tarsana/command/README.md

 composer require tarsana/command
 ```

-**Note: Since the library is still under development, you will need to set `"minimum-stability": "dev"` in your `composer.json` file to try it.**

 # Your First Command

 Let's write a "Hello World" command.
 Create a file `hello.php` with the following content: